1995–96 NFL playoffs: NFC: Dallas Cowboys 38, Green Bay Packers 27

 The Cowboys responded with two long drives for 10 points and a 24–17 halftime lead.
 Chris Boniol tied the game with his 29th consecutive field goal, putting it through the uprights from 34 yards to conclude a 60-yard drive.
 Packers punter Craig Hentrich subsequently pinned Dallas back at their own 1-yard line with a 57-yard kick, but Smith bailed his team out with a 25-yard run on the next play, starting off a playoff-record 99-yard drive.
 Irvin made two big receptions on it, converting the drive's only third down with a 10-yard catch and later hauling in a pass for a 28-yard gain on the Packers 16-yard line.
 With 24 seconds left in the half, Smith finished the drive with a 1-yard touchdown run.

 Personal fouls against Lett and Dixon Edwards helped start two Green Bay scoring drives in the third quarter.
 They opened the half with a 52-yard drive to score on Jacke's 37-yard field goal.
 The next time they got the ball, Favre's 54-yard completion to tight end Keith Jackson set up his 1-yard touchdown pass to Brooks that gave the Packers a 27–24 lead.
-But Dallas regained the lead a few plays into the fourth quarter after Smith's 5-yard touchdown run capped off a 90-yard possession.
+Dallas regained the lead a few plays into the fourth quarter after Smith's 5-yard touchdown run capped off a 90-yard possession.
 Green Bay responded with a drive past midfield, but Cowboys cornerback Larry Brown put an end to it by intercepting Favre's pass and returning it 28 yards to the Dallas 48.
 Irvin made a juggling reception near the sidelines for a 36-yard gain on the next play, and then Smith took the ball into the end zone with a 16-yard run to ice the game.
 Green Bay's final two possessions would each end with a turnover on downs.